top of page

 Changing/showers/toilets

 There are facilities at the Swimming Centre.
-Availability of showers is subject to Tonbridge School Covid regulations at the time.
 Tonbridge Lions Club does not accept responsibility for any property lost or stolen, so please look after your own property.

 Race briefing

-• A last minute race briefing will be given at the poolside whilst waiting your turn to start.
-(Assuming Covid regulations permit, otherwise we will send the the briefing notes to you before the race).
+• A race briefing will be given at the poolside whilst waiting your turn to start.

-• You need to read the race briefing on the website prior to the race day and familiarise yourself with the arrangements before your arrival at the race.
+• You need to read these notes prior to the race day and familiarise yourself with the arrangements before your arrival at the race.

 • It is your responsibility to ensure that you are aware of the layout of the School, Sports Centre, Run and Cycle courses.